-Once you've shown the intervention is proven to have impact and be cost-effective, you will need to explain where delivery gaps are, and why they exist.
+Once you've shown the intervention is proven to have impact, you will need to explain where delivery gaps are, and why they exist.
 A strong applicant will include evidence detailing where there is a great need for this particular intervention, and demonstrating that it isn't being satisfied by competing distributors or alternative products already.
 We want to know why, if the intervention is so great, hasn't it been scaled by others already?